settlemint/docs/content/docs/blockchain-guides/hedera/the-basics.md

 The Hedera JSON-RPC Relay is an open-source project implementing the Ethereum JSON-RPC standard.
 The JSON-RPC relay allows developers to interact with Hedera nodes using familiar Ethereum tools.
 This allows Ethereum developers and users to deploy, query, and execute contracts as they usually would.

-Hedera’s JSON RPC relay is a complex software component that relies on multiple elements, including consensus nodes and the mirror node.
+Hedera's JSON RPC relay is a complex software component that relies on multiple elements, including consensus nodes and the mirror node.
 This complexity can lead to issues such as connection `timeouts`, especially during smart contract deployments.
 One Ethereum transaction can generate more than ten Hedera transactions, which increases the likelihood of encountering these problems.
 However, these issues are typically limited to the initial contract deployment phase.
 Once a contract is successfully deployed, subsequent contract calls should not experience such problems.

 More information can be found on the [official Hedera website](https://hedera.com/).